 CEE 433 Water Quality Laboratory (3) (2 3-hr Lab) Analysis and characterization of typical water and wastewater samples for organic and inorganic constituents such as alkalinity, hardness, solids, biochemical oxygen demand, nitrogen and phosphorous species, coliform bacteria, and trace organic chemicals.
 Relevance of these measurements to water and wastewater regulations and engineering design.
 A-F only.
 Pre: 330 and either CHEM 171 and 171L or CHEM 161, 161L and 162, and senior standing.

 CEE 444 Infrastructure: Project Impacts, Policy and Sustainability (3) Evaluation of infrastructure impacts.
 Impacts regulation and mitigation.
 Effects of environmental and other policies on infrastructure.
 Infrastructure relations to sustainability.
 Energy consumption, transportation efficiency and infrastructure recycling.
 Lectures and presentations by experts and enrolled students.
+Senior standing or higher.
 A-F only.
-Pre: senior standing, open to engineering, science, urban planning, and economics majors; or departmental approval.
+Pre: senior standing, open to engineering, science, urban planning, and economics majors.
 (Alt. years)

 CEE 455 Geotechnical Engineering II (3) Continuation of 355 introducing geotechnical engineering topics including: field exploration, lateral earth pressures, bearing capacity theory, slope stability theory, use of geosynthetics, earthquake effects and ground modification.
 A-F only.
-Pre: 355 or consent.
+Pre: 355.
 DP

 CEE 461 Pavement Engineering (3) (2 Lec, 1 3-hr Lab) Design principles of flexible and rigid pavements; HMA mixture design, equipment and construction; and application of life cycle cost analysis (LCCA) in pavement engineering.
 Includes laboratory sessions for aggregate testing and Superpave mix design.
 A-F only.
-Pre: 355, 361 and 375; or consent.
+Pre: 355, 361, and 375.

 CEE 462 Traffic Engineering (3) Design/analysis of signalized, unsignalized intersections, urban networks.
 Traffic impact studies; analysis steps and applications.
 Design/redesign options.
 Parking studies: demand, alternative designs (lot layouts).
-Pre: 361 or consent.
+Pre: 361.

 CEE 464 Urban and Regional Transportation Planning (3) Application of travel demand forecasting models to transportation planning.
 Evaluation and decision-making.
 Term projects.
-Pre: 361 or consent.
+Pre: 361.

 CEE 471 Construction Methods (3) Methods of construction, primarily buildings.
 Construction types: light and heavy wood; steel; plain, reinforced, and prestressed concrete; masonry.
 Foundations; associated details of frames, walls, roofs, floors, openings, finishes.
 Disasters, failures, and their causes.
 Industrialization of the building process.
 Pre: 375.

 CEE 472 Construction Management (3) Introductory treatment of the management of construction.
 Construction supervision, contract documents, estimating and bidding, organization, planning and scheduling, administration, business methods, safety, and labor.
-Pre: 375 or consent.
+Pre: 375.

 CEE 473 Construction Equipment and Methods (3) Methods and equipment used on horizontal/heavy engineering projects.
 Available equipment, their production, and how they are used to excavate, move, process, and place the earth.
-Pre: 375, senior standing or consent.
+Pre: 375 and senior standing.

 CEE 474 Construction Estimating and Bidding (3) Estimating science; techniques of estimating quantities and pricing of work for construction contracting; classification of costs, analysis of plans and specifications for estimating; computerized estimating; cash flow, bidding strategy, preparation and submission.
 A-F only.
-Pre: 375 or consent.
+Pre: 375.

 CEE 476 Construction Planning and Scheduling (3) To teach the theory and the practice of planning, scheduling, and reporting a construction project through the use of bar chart and CPM.
 Format to include lectures, text, outside speakers, site visits, discussions, case study, and computers.
-Pre: 375 or consent.
+Pre: 375.